 UHLC has a long history of subsidizing student summer work for local non-profit employers.
 This highly competitive program was greatly expanded in 1999 with a generous grant from the Houston Endowment.
 With their support, UHLC was able to quadruple the number of annual fellowships and add government employers as a placement option.
 In 2014, the Law Center was able to finance 30 fellowships.

 Students are responsible for choosing the agency, arranging their placement, and submitting all required applications and forms noon on Tuesday, March 24, 2015.
-Please read through the FAQ below for eligibility requirements and detailed instructions.
+Please read through the FAQ below for eligibility requirements and detailed application instructions.